-KC-135 STRATOTANKER Aerial refueling/airlift
+KC-135 STRATOTANKER

 Brief: The KC-135 is an aerial tanker capable of simultaneous cargo and AE missions and has been the mainstay of the USAF tanker fleet for more than 60 years.
 The C-135 family is similar in appearance to the commercial 707 but designed to unique military specifications and first flew on Aug.
 31, 1956.
 The KC-135A fleet was delivered between June 1957 and January 1965, reaching IOC at Castle AFB, Calif., in 1957.
 KC-135s were re-engined under two separate but concurrent programs and redelivered as the KC-135E and finally the current KC-135R beginning in July 1984.
 Twenty KC-135Rs received Multipoint Refueling System (MPRS) hose/drogue pods on each wing to simultaneously refuel two NATO or Navy aircraft.
 (Standard KC-135s can use a single drogue adapter attached to the boom).
-A small number of McConnell-based aircraft, designated KC-135T, are also receiver-capable, incorporating a forward-fuselage receptacle.
-Modern features include a digital flight deck and Global Air Traffic Management upgrades completed in 2011 and a limited number of Link 16-upgraded aircraft.
-USAF plans to modify 395 aircraft with Block 45 upgrades, additional glass cockpit display for engine instrumentation, a radar altimeter, advanced autopilot, and modern flight director through 2026.
-A total of 38 aircraft are slated for upgrade in FY20.
-USAF tested and cleared the modular Large-Aircraft IR Countermeasures (LAIRCM) pod for use to track/jam IR missiles for high-threat missions in 2019.
-Ongoing efforts include long-distance oceanic satellite tracking/C2, real-time in-cockpit threat awareness, and safety enhancements.
-KC-135 operations at Pease ended on March 24, 2019, as the New Hampshire ANG transitioned to the KC-46.
-USAF is considering retaining the fleet 10 years beyond its currently projected service life due to KC-46 program delays, keeping the jets in service to 2050-despite retiring several airframes in FY21.
-USTRANSCOM requested that even these airframes be retained to meet current COCOM requirements.
-Three KC-135s will be converted to WC-135R standard in FY20 to replace Constant Phoenix.
+A small number of McConnell-based aircraft are also receiver-capable, incorporating a forward-fuselage receptacle.
+KC-135s can be equipped with a podded Large-Aircraft IR Countermeasures (LAIRCM) system to track/jam IR missiles for high-threat missions.
+Modern features include a digital flight deck, Global Air Traffic Management upgrades completed in 2011, and Link 16 on a limited number of upgraded aircraft.
+USAF plans to modify 395 aircraft with Block 45 upgrades: additional glass cockpit display for engine instrumentation, a radar altimeter, advanced autopilot, and modern flight director at a rate of 38 aircraft per year through 2026.
+FY21 begins replacement of obsolete long-distance oceanic satellite tracking/C2 through FY24, and adding a rudder position indicator to increase crew awareness and prevent accidents like the fatal crash in Kyrgyzstan in 2013.
+FY21 also launches prototyping/development of modern, secure UHF SATCOM for enhanced worldwide voice/data coverage.
+Congress barred USAF from retiring serviceable KC-135s through FY23 to bridge a capacity shortfall from KC-46 delays.
+USAF plans to retain the fleet 10 years beyond its planned service life, keeping some jets in service to at least 2050.
+Three KC-135s are undergoing conversion to WC-135R standards to replace Constant Phoenix.